blbadger/blbadger.github.io/secret-lms.md

 The difficulty here is that if the provider wishes to withold most of their model, and if we assume the provider uses a transformer model, the user must supply not just the last token's last hidden layer but all token's nth hidden layer embeddings to the provider.
 For causal transformers doing so results in a practically invertible system: we can train a decoder to take the output of all tokens of the user's portion of the model and regenerate the input sequence, which is notably not the case if a single token's embedding is used.

 It turns out that if the provider expends some compute and effort to decipher the obfuscated inputs given by the gradient descent method above, they can determine the original message without too much trouble.
 The intuition here is that although many inputs map to one output, the inputs generated above are never actually found in the training dataset and thus a trained model can simply map these back to the corresponding real inputs.
-A decoder trained to invert a language model's encoding turns out to be sufficient to decode these obfuscated inputs.
+An inversion decoder trained to invert a language model's encoding turns out to be sufficient to decode these obfuscated inputs, and this decoder is not difficult to train in terms of compute or data required.

 ### Selecting embeddings from multiple encoders does not impart secrecy